talek/vorax4/README.md

 * ensure you have a valid Oracle client with sqlplus available
 * install Vorax vim plugin: manually, pathogen, vundle... it's up to you.

+For details don't hesitate to have a look at the project wiki.